On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Exploring the Transferability of Bias Mitigation Effects

-We consider two bias factors in our study, namely the \textit{group identifier bias} and the \textit{African American English (AAE) dialect bias}.
-Both biases are evaluated in hate speech and toxicity detection tasks.
+To ensure our analysis holds true for a variety of domains, tasks, and bias factors, we experiment with three different bias factors studied in previous research along with six different datasets (also summarized in Table~\ref{tab:dataset_summary}), described below.

-\textbf{Group Identifier Bias.} This bias refers to higher false positive rates of hate speech predictions when dealing with sentences containing group identifiers.
-This behavior is harmful to certain demographic groups by misclassifying innocuous text mentioning a specific social group (\eg, ``I am a Muslim'') as hate speech.
-We include two datasets for study, namely the Gab Hate Corpus (GHC)~\citep{kennedy2018gab} and the Stormfront corpus~\citep{de2018hate}.
-Both datasets contain binary labels for hate and non-hate instances, with differences in the labeling schemas (therefore tasks are not equal).
-We use the explanation regularization approach with 25 group identifier lexicons provided in~\citep{Kennedy2020ContextualizingHS}.
+\textbf{Group Identifier Bias.} This bias refers to higher false positive rates of hate speech predictions for sentences containing specific group identifiers, which is harmful to protected groups by misclassifying innocuous text (\eg, ``I am a Muslim'') as hate speech.
+We include two datasets for study, namely the Gab Hate Corpus~\citep[GHC;][]{kennedy2018gab} and the Stormfront corpus~\citep{de2018hate}.
+Both datasets contain binary labels for hate and non-hate instances, though with differences in the labeling schemas and domains.

-\textbf{AAE Dialect Bias.}~\citet{Sap2019TheRO} show that offensive and hate speech classifiers yield a higher false positive rate on text written in African American English (AAE).
-This bias brings significant harm to the community that uses AAE, for example, by leading to the disproportionate removal of the text written AAE in social media platforms, impacting users' freedom of expressions, and additionally reinforcing negative perceptions of AAE~\citep{Blodgett2020LanguageI}.
-We include two datasets for study: FDCL~\citep{Founta2018LargeSC}, which is a four-way classification task for detecting \textit{normal}, \textit{abusive}, \textit{hateful}, and \textit{spam} language; DWMW~\citep{davidson2017automated}, which is a three-way classification task for detecting \textit{normal}, \textit{abusive}, and \textit{hateful} language.
-The models are trained to perform four-way and three-way classification respectively; while to evaluate the prediction bias, we treat \textit{abusive}, \textit{hateful} and \textit{spam} together as harmful outcomes (\ie, false positives for each are harmful).
-We use an off-the-shelf AAE dialect predictor~\citep{Blodgett2016DemographicDV} to identify examples written in AAE for the bias mitigation stage.
-We report the results for both explanation regularization and adversarial learning (see Appendix for details of regularization methods).
+\textbf{AAVE Dialect Bias.}~\citet{Sap2019TheRO} show that offensive and hate speech classifiers yield a higher false positive rate on text written in African American Vernacular English (AAVE).
+This bias brings significant harm to the communities that uses AAVE, for example, by leading to the disproportionate removal of the text written in AAVE in social media platforms~\citep{Blodgett2020LanguageI}.
+We include two datasets for study: FDCL~\citep{Founta2018LargeSC} and DWMW~\citep{davidson2017automated}.
+In both datasets, we treat \textit{abusive}, \textit{hateful} and \textit{spam} together as harmful outcomes (\ie, false positives for each are harmful) to compute false positive rates.
+Following~\citet{Sap2019TheRO}, we use an off-the-shelf AAVE dialect predictor~\citep{Blodgett2016DemographicDV} to identify examples written in AAVE.

+\textbf{Gender Stereotypical Bias.}~ \citet{Zhao2018Gender} summarize a list of occupations that are prone to be stereotyped in practice, leading to coreference resolutions models and occupation prediction models having biases in performance in pro- and anti-stereotypical instances when trained on short bios.
+We train the coreference resolution model on the OntoNotes 5.0 dataset~\cite{weischedel2013ontonotes} and the occupation classifier on the BiasBios~\cite{de2019bias} dataset.